Particle algorithms for maximum likelihood training of latent variable models: DISCUSSION

 We see several interesting lines of future work including (a) the theoretical analysis of the algorithms proposed in this paper, (b) the study of variants thereof, and (c) the investigation of other particle-based methods obtained by viewing the EM problem `jointly over $\theta$ and $q$' rather than in a coordinate-wise manner.
 For (a), we believe that \cite{Dalalyan2017,Durmus2017,Durmus2019,Debortoli2021} might be good jumping-off points.
-Aside from the big-data tweaks mentioned above, for (b) we have in mind adapting the step sizes and particle numbers as we go along: it seems natural to use cruder posterior approximations and larger step sizes early on in $F$'s optimization, cf.\ \cite{Wei1990,Gu1998,Delyon1999,Younes1999,Kuhn2004,Cai2010,Debortoli2021,Robbins1951} for similar ideas.
-In particular, by decreasing the step size $h$ and increasing the particle number $N$ with the step number $k$, it is likely possible to eliminate the asymptotic bias from our algorithms (Sect.~\ref{sec:bias}).
-To adapt the step size, it be beneficial to use a more modern scheme along the lines of Adagrad and its variants, e.g.\ see~\cite{Ruder2016}.
-For (c), this might amount to switching the geometry on $\Theta\times \cal{P}(\cal{X})$ w.r.t.\ which we define gradients and following a discretization procedure analogous to that in Sec.~\ref{sec:gradient}.
-For instance, using a Stein geometry leads to an generalization of~\cite{Liu2016} which makes more extensive use of the particle cloud at the price of a higher computational cost.
-Alternatively, one could search for analogues of other well-known optimization algorithms applied to $F$ aside from gradient ascent (e.g.\ one for Nesterov acceleration along the lines of~\cite{Ma2019,Cheng2018a,Taghvaei2019,Wang2022}) or a Metropolis-Hastings method of the type in App.~\ref{app:MH}.
+Aside from the variants discussed in Sec.~2, for (b), we have in mind adapting step sizes and particle numbers as the algorithms run: it seems natural to use cruder posterior approximations and larger step sizes early on in $F$'s optimization, cf.\ \cite{Wei1990,Gu1998,Delyon1999,Younes1999,Kuhn2004,Cai2010,Debortoli2021,Robbins1951} for similar ideas.
+In particular, by decreasing the step size $h$ and increasing the particle number $N$ with the step number $k$, it is likely possible to eliminate the asymptotic bias (Sec.~\ref{sec:pgd}).
+For (c), this might amount to switching the geometry on $\Theta\times \cal{P}(\cal{X})$ w.r.t.\ which we define gradients and following a discretization procedure analogous to that in Sec.~\ref{sec:pgd}.
+For instance, using a Stein geometry leads to a generalization of SVGD~\citep{Liu2016} which makes more extensive use of the particle cloud at the price of a higher computational cost.
+Alternatively, one could search for analogues of other well-known optimization algorithms applied to $F$ aside from gradient descent (e.g.\ ones for Nesterov acceleration and mirror descent along the lines of~\citet{Ma2019,Cheng2018a,Taghvaei2019,Wang2022} and \citet{Ahn2021,Jiang2021,Hsieh2018,Chewi2020,Zhang2020}, resp.) or a Metropolis-Hastings method of the type in App.~\ref{app:MH}.